drnice/Spark-Streaming/README.md

 # Spark-Streaming
+Example of spark streaming listening on socket
+Client listens on standard in and writes data captured to socket for spark streaming to absorb

-Example of spark streaming listening on socket for data push from client This project includes both a sample client (waiting for client to write data on standard in) and pushing data socket on which Spark Streaming is listening on.
+This project includes both a sample client (waiting for client to write data on standard in) and pushing data socket on which Spark Streaming is listening on.

 NOTE: All variables are hard coded in this for simplicity sakes.

 # Spark Stand alone setup